LAMMA agricultural show loss 'will cost region £5m'

 Organisers said traffic problems and insufficient space were the main reasons for the move from the region.

-The farming show attracts about 40,000 people a year.'Not happy'
+The farming show attracts about 40,000 people a year.

 "It benefits many areas in Nottinghamshire and Lincolnshire - and it is a very sad day," Newark Showground spokesman Adrian Johnson said.

 "It will cost the region between £3m-£5m in lost revenue based on attendance.